APCSLowell/AsteroidsGame/README.md

 Some important things to keep in mind
 -------------------------------------
-1. Abstract classes are "unfinished"
-2. Abstract classes are one way that programmers can collaborate and divide up the work of a large program
 3. You're collaborating!
-Some of the work for the `Spaceship` class has already been done in the `Floater` class.
+Most of the work for the `Spaceship` class has already been done in the `Floater` class.
 Don't change it!
-Your job is to extend the `Floater` class to "build on top of it" to make a `Ship` class.
+Your job is to extend the `Floater` class to "build on top of it" to make a `Spaceship` class.
-3. To create the `Spaceship` class you need to write a constructor and finish the "unfinished" `abstract` functions in `Floater`.
+3. To create the `Spaceship` class you need to write a constructor.
-4. When you are sketching out your ship on th [Spaceship design worksheet](https://drive.google.com/file/d/0Bz2ZkT6qWPYTRDJvNUJRdXFjNGs/view?usp=sharing) make sure the ship is centered at (0,0) and pointing to the right
+4. When you are sketching out your ship on the [Spaceship design worksheet](https://drive.google.com/file/d/0Bz2ZkT6qWPYTRDJvNUJRdXFjNGs/view?usp=sharing) make sure the ship is centered at (0,0) and pointing to the right
 4. Don't declare any duplicate variables in your `Spaceship` class.
 You are inheriting all the variables you need from `Floater`
 5. Make sure your `Spaceship` constructor initializes all 9 of the `protected` variables it inherits from `Floater`